 Chose something that strikes you from these four short psalms to think about today.
 I often skim read over the four and then hone in on one psalm and, in particular, one thought that speaks to what I am going through at the present.

-More of David wrestling with how things are, bringing his worries and concerns to the Lord.
+These psalms reveal more of David wrestling with how things are in the world, bringing his worries and concerns to the Lord.

-We see this so very evident in the world around us.
-Our friends and family who are living for themselves, or for made-up orthodoxy and spiritualism.
+We might have friends or family who are living for themselves, living within made-up orthodoxy and spiritualism.

-David wrestles with this, and we do too!
+David wrestles with this, and we should (and do) too!

 See, boiling things back, we are all of us as David describes.

 We have all turned aside, we have become corrupt.